Annonce

 2 VIA University College, Department of Nursing, Randers, Holstebro and Viborg, Denmark.

-Background: Newly qualified nurses are expected to care for life-threateningly ill patients and their relatives.
+Newly qualified nurses are expected to care for patients with life-threatening conditions and their relatives.
 However, there is currently a significant research gap concerning the experiences and challenges faced by newly qualified Danish nurses when encountering basic palliative care in practice.

-Methods: Individual in-depth interviews with nine nurses were conducted, and data analyzed through qualitative, descriptive analysis.
+Individual in-depth interviews with nine nurses were conducted, and data were analysed through qualitative, descriptive analysis.

-Findings: The study underscores the pivotal shift from being a student to becoming a practicing nurse, revealing uncertainties and a need to engage in palliative care during clinical training.
+The study underscores the pivotal shift from being a student to becoming a practising nurse, revealing uncertainties and a need to engage in palliative care during clinical training.
 Additionally, the study unveils a pervasive sense of busyness in the practice of healthcare, preventing a balance between efficiency and calmness in palliative care.
-Administering medication, handling crisis-reactions, and communicating with fearful patients and relatives requires courage and experience.
+Administering medication, handling crisis reactions, and communicating with fearful patients and relatives requires courage and experience.
 The emotional impact is profound, necessitating support and dialogue.
-The identified challenges are explored in the discussion, emphasizing how busyness impacts palliative care, and highlighting the significance of structured support mechanisms to enhance newly qualified nurses’ competences and confidence in their work in palliative nursing.
+The identified challenges are explored in the discussion, emphasising how busyness affects palliative care and highlighting the significance of structured support mechanisms to enhance newly qualified nurses’ competencies and confidence in their palliative nursing work.

 Keywords: Palliation; Newly qualified nurses; Nursing education; Qualitative research; Healthcare system dynamics; Collegial support